clojuredocs/guides/articles/cookbooks/strings.md

 * Clojure supports some convenient notations:

 ```
-    "foo"    String
+    "foo"    java.lang.String
-    #"\d"    Regex (in this case, one which matches a single digit)
+    #"\d"    java.util.regex.Pattern (in this case, one which matches a single digit)
-    \f       Character (in this case, the letter 'f')
+    \f       java.lang.Character (in this case, the letter 'f')
 ```

 * **Caveat:** Human brains and electronic computers are rather different